dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 Now we should be able to access the web interface of the new forum and complete setup.
 Login with an administrator account.

-First let's fix the theme.
-Navigate to Admin > Features and Options > Configuration > Theme Settings, find the Core Theme, and click the green check-mark icon to enable the theme.
-Then go to the Manage and Install tab, and reset the overall forum default from SMF Default Theme to Core Theme.
-Also disable ability for members to select their own themes, and remove all but the default from the selectable list, because there was only one option to choose from in the old forum anyway.
-Reset everyone to Forum Default.
-Now click Save.
-The overall appearance of the forum should be fixed.
+We need to re-install packages that were present on the old server.

-We also need to re-install packages that were present on the old server.
 From the old forum admin panel, here is the list:

 | Mod name                          | Version |
 |-----------------------------------|---------|